russolsen/book_markdown_template/README.md

 Markdown template for ebooks
 =============================

 - A template for creating epub and pdf books.
 Mostly aimed at fiction.
+This is the infrastructure that I used for my novel [Overdrive](https://www.amazon.com/gp/product/B0FGY8ZPM7).

 Usage
 -----